Welcome to New Trier Neighbors!

 We also seek to build connections with underserved communities to help our fellow neighbors across Chicagoland develop and thrive.

-We are a 501c3 organization that is a voice of independent thought and reason on issues related to the New Trier Township area.
+We are a 501c3 nonprofit organization that seeks to be a voice of independent thought and reason on issues related to the New Trier Township area.
 You can learn more about our work by signing up for our newsletter and checking our website for our latest news and events.